GeoSander/fme-mongodbobjectidgenerator/README.md

 - Released under [GNU General Public License v3.0](https://github.com/SanderSchaminee/fme-mongodbobjectidgenerator/blob/master/LICENSE).
 - If you notice a bug or desire a new feature, please contact me.
 Or make a pull request!
 - [This FME workspace](https://github.com/SanderSchaminee/fme-mongodbobjectidgenerator/blob/master/MongoDBObjectIDGeneratorTest.fmw) is used for testing and provides some examples.

+## Usage
+**Operation Mode**
+When set to _Generate_, the transformer will create new MongoDB ObjectID's and store them in the _mongodb_id_ attribute.
+If the attribute exists, it will be overwritten (!).
+When set to _Validate_, the transformer assumes that the _mongodb_id_ attribute exists and tries to validate it (see Overview).
+No ObjectID's will be created or overwritten in this mode.
+If a feature has an invalid ObjectID, it will be output through the _Rejected_ port.
+The failure reason will be stored in the attribute _mongodb_id_error_.